Liverpool, Bayern, Inter or elsewhere: Where should USMNT star Pepi go next?

 In theory, Wolfsburg would be a perfectly fine landing spot for Pepi, who wouldn't have to compete with someone like Robert Lewandowski, Lautaro Martinez or Roberto Firmino for minutes.

-At Wolfsburg, meanwhile, he would play for a club that is currently playing in the Champions League, and could very well be there again next season despite some early hiccups in league play.
+At Wolfsburg, he would also play for a club that is currently playing in the Champions League, and could very well be there again next season despite some early hiccups in league play.

 But, if everything goes to play, Pepi is the guy and the U.S. will need him at a club that makes him feel comfortable and, ultimately, gives him a legitimate chance to succeed.